-Self-Evaluation: Kai Eldridge
+Final Self-Evaluation: Kai Eldridge

-I spent the first 3 years of my college career studying .
-Although I love the subject and am passionate about making the world a better place, social work was no longer inspiring me. is,.
+I spent the first 3 years of my college career studying and participating in the realm of social justice.
+Although I love the subject and am passionate about making the world a better place, social work was no longer inspiring me.
+I was feeling drained, rather than excited, by direct service.
+I felt complacent, as if my full potential was not being reached and I was not making a big enough impact in my community.
+This past year, I studied food justice.
 So, when I felt a pull to try something in the world of social media, it made perfect sense to do so in the restaurant business.
-I accepted a position as social media manager intern for Elliott Bay Brewing Company having had minimal experience, but excited to try somethingMy hope was that I would find inspiration in a new field that could help direct future career endeavors.
+I accepted a position as social media marketing manager intern for Elliott Bay Brewing Company having had minimal experience, but excited to try something different.
+My hope was that I would find inspiration in a new field that could help direct future career endeavors.

-weeks have been a fantastic experience.
-I am so happy to be immersed in the in a position where I am able to express myself creatively, be self-directed, and learn a variety of skills. brewery gained an and brewing and a basic understanding of the brew process.
-I have also learned ichaffect of a beereasier or more difficult to perfect.
+The last 10 weeks have been a fantastic experience.
+I am so happy to be immersed in the world of social media and breweries, in a position where I am able to express myself creatively, be self-directed, and learn a variety of skills.
+Through immersion into the brewery workplace, I have gained an understanding of beer and brewing.
+I am now fluent in beer lingo and have a basic understanding of the brew process.
+I have also learned which properties affect the flavor or color profile of a beer, and which beers are easier or more difficult to perfect.

 One of my learning objectives involved researching what content and frequency of posts similar businesses were successful in doing, in order to develop a strategy to implement based on best practices.
 I have done this through trial and error, as well as by reading up on the topic through sites such as Forbes and social media marketing blogs like Sprout Social.
 Research has played a huge role in the development of content creation and my own understanding of the field.

 My next learning objective was to create fresh, new, interesting content for Elliott Bay Brewing Company’s social media outlets.
 I have increased not only the consistency, but also the quality of content posted by EBBC.
-I am proud of the photos I take and the content I am sharing, including event promotion, food specials, and employee spotlights..now , than it did when I first began Taking photos at Brother Barrel has been the most challenging, but rewarding experience.
+I am proud of the photos I take and the content I am sharing, including event promotion, food specials, and employee spotlights.
+Over the past few months, the quality of my photos has increased exponentially.
+I find that it now takes me far less time to get a shot that I like, as well as to edit the photos, than it did when I first began.
+Taking photos at Brother Barrel has been the most challenging, but rewarding experience.
 BB does not open until 4:00 pm, so finding proper light to shoot in is always a struggle.
 However, some of my favorite photos, such as those of charcuterie boards, chicken thigh tacos, and veggie foccacia pizza, have turned out to be my some of my favorite photos that I have taken.
 My favorite written posts are the employee spotlights.
 Due to the fact that most of my work can be done from home, I am not always interacting with the staff.
 It was so much fun having the opportunity to interview employees, because I got to socialize and build relationships with many people who I may not have spoken to otherwise.